Is Church & Dwight Co. Inc. (CHD) a Keeper?

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at CHD starting from Hemsey Rene, who sale 2,275 shares at the price of $99.56 back on Dec 17.
-After this action, Hemsey Rene now owns 6,202 shares of Church & Dwight Co.
-Inc., valued at $226,501 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at CHD starting from Price Penry W, who sale 16,718 shares at the price of $98.39 back on Feb 11.
+After this action, Price Penry W now owns 23,015 shares of Church & Dwight Co.
+Inc., valued at $1,644,819 using the latest closing price.

 Stock Fundamentals for CHD